 MATI offers a wide range of services for individuals who are starting businesses.
 If you are opening a business, it is highly recommend that you contact your local MATI office.
 The services that MATI provides to new Olim (up to 10 years in Israel) are free of charge and sponsored by the Ministry of Klita.
 Some of their services include:

 - One-on-one counseling, providing assistance in the beginning stages.
 Counselors will help you put together a business plan.

 - Courses about opening, running and financing a business in Israel.
 Hebrew-language courses are run frequently; English-language courses are run less frequently in Jerusalem, Ramat Gan, Haifa, Beit Shemesh and Raanana.
 These courses are highly subsidized.

 - Mentorship program that offers you a comprehensive package of personally customized business mentorship with highly experienced professionals who know the Israeli market.
-New Olim are entitled to between 10-25 hours of free business mentoring with a recognized business coach, subsidized by Misrad Haklita.
+New Olim (up to 10 years in Israel) are entitled to up to 20 hours of free business mentoring with a recognized business coach, subsidized by Misrad Haklita.

 For additional details regarding MATI services, please contact your local MATI office.